 Ranging from travel to van conversions and climbing to photography, these profiles inspire and educate, so instead of spending hours trying to find productive content, you appease your wanderlust cravings and head outdoors yourself.
 Because that’s where the real adventure is.

 A professional photographer by trade, Burkard contributes to titles like National Geographic regularly, and it only takes one look at his feed to understand why.
-When it comes to landscape photography, his work is second to none – but it’s his shots of ethereal night skies that get us.
+When it comes to landscape photography, his work is second to none – but it’s his dynamic surf shots that get us.

 The Girl Outdoors